 As the name implies, case hardening is forming a hardened layer around a metal component that serves as a protective barrier.
 This method is an excellent option for metal parts subject to abrasive and high-pressure environments but is safe from corrosive environments.
 Remember that case-hardened materials can never be welded.
 Types of case hardening options are carburizing (adding carbon), nitriding (exposing to nitrogen), cyaniding (incorporating carbon, nitrogen, and a carburizing bath containing cyanide), and flame hardening (uses oxyacetylene and water).
 In all options, heating up to 9000 °C is involved.

 How do you choose the metal finish for your project?

 To narrow down your choices, here are helpful things to consider:

 - Speed: How quickly does the method apply finish to the product?
 This will be a critical factor if you need the metal part soon.

 - Budget: Some equipment used in finishing can be expensive.
 However, the efficiency of these machines may compensate for their price by delivering faster and earlier.
 Processes involved may also prove more beneficial if they add features to your product.

 - Durability: Harder metals typically require advanced and more intense finishing methods.

 SEI Castings offer custom castings, enclosure, and waveguide components.
 We also provide various options for your project’s required finishing.
-For more information about our products and how we can customize your project, call us at (408) 374-1031.
+For more information about our products and how we can customize your project, email us at firstname.lastname@example.org.